-The Mobile User Objective System (MUOS) is a next-generation narrowband military satellite communications module being developed by Lockheed Martin Space Systems, for the US Navy.
-The MUOS module is designed to offer enhanced and secure communications, including voice, video and data for warfighters on the move.
+The Mobile User Objective System (MUOS) is a next-generation narrowband military satellite communications module developed by Lockheed Martin Space Systems for the US Navy.
+The MUOS module is designed to offer enhanced and secure communications, including voice, video and data, for warfighters on the move.

-The MUOS satellite network is expected to achieve full operational capability in 2017 and ensure the availability of UHF narrowband communications for the US Navy past 2025.
+The MUOS satellite network is expected to achieve full operational capability in 2017 and ensure the availability of ultra-high frequency (UHF) narrowband communications for the US Navy past 2025.
 The MUOS is also expected to serve the Australian defence forces.

 MUOS design and features

-The MUOS is a satellite constellation designed to replace the military's ultra-high frequency follow-on (UFO) system, and offers improved communication capabilities for mobile and fixed-site terminal users through common air interface (CAI) and wideband code division multiple access (WCDMA) waveforms.
+The MUOS is a satellite constellation designed to replace the military’s UHF follow-on (UFO) system.
+It offers improved communication capabilities for mobile and fixed-site terminal users through common air interface (CAI) and wideband code division multiple access (WCDMA) waveforms.

 Satellites of the MUOS module

 The MUOS programme includes four geostationary earth orbit (GEO) satellites and one on-orbit spare.
-Each satellite has a design life of 15 years and can carry two payloads including WCDMA and legacy ultra-high frequency (UHF) satellite communications (SATCOM).
+Each satellite has a design life of 15 years and can carry two payloads including WCDMA and legacy UHF satellite communications (SATCOM).
 The transmitting power of the satellites is 9.8W.

 The second satellite, MUOS-2, was delivered in May 2013 and launched in July 2013.
 The satellite completed on-orbit testing and was handed over to the US Navy in December 2013.